sorrymint/oldCLubSite/meetingNotes/2024-2025/Sept11.md

 This is the first meeting for the Fall Term.
 We have a lot to go over.

+### Greeting

+- Introduce new members to the club and reinforce that this is a student lead org and the more they participate the more fun the club will be
+- Have Club leaders and adviser (Luke) introduce themselves

 ### Tee Shirt Design

 ### Internship Presentation